10227694/SDP_Verification/README.md

 The subdirectory  SDP_Attack_New_Solution_Spec  contains the specification for the improved SDP architecture and algorithm which fixed the flaws related to service hidden feature.

+The slide  "Specifying and Verifying SDP Protocol Based Zero Trust Architecture Using TLA+.pptx" contains the key description of the reserach work.